Design Conditions for Intra-Group Learning of Sequence-Level Rewards: Token Gradient Cancellation: A unified toy problem: learning tax and entropy collapse

-which is strictly non-zero when $\lambda_2 \neq \lambda_1$.
-This shows that \emph{even if the reward depends only on the final token, sequence coupling importance weighting still prevents the cancellation of shared prefix gradients within the group}, leading to systematic updates on reward-unrelated tokens, the minimal counterexample of learning tax.
+which is strictly nonzero when $W_{1,t}\neq W_{2,t}$.
+This shows that \emph{even when the reward depends only on the final token, sequence-coupled importance weighting can prevent shared-prefix gradients from canceling within the group}, resulting in systematic updates to reward-irrelevant tokens.
+This is the minimal counterexample for the learning tax.